-- 4.1 Student must be an undergraduate. - 4.2 Student must be enrolled in at least 20 hours per week and regular in attendance, in accordance with the school's policy. - 4.3 Student must be enrolled in some high school on or before the 11th school day of the current year. - 4.4 Student is ineligible if 19 years of age before September 1 of current school year.

-4.5 - After a student's initial enrollment in grade nine, he/she shall be ineligible after eight semesters of school membership.

-4.6 - Student must have been enrolled in school the immediately preceding semester.

-4.7 - Student must have received 20 semester hours of credit the immediately preceding semester.
-4.8 - Once the season of a sport begins, a student shall compete only in athletic contests/meets in that sport which are scheduled by his/her school.
+- 4.1 Student must be an undergraduate. - 4.2 Student must be enrolled in at least 20 hours per week and regular in attendance, in accordance with the school's policy. - 4.3 Student must be enrolled in some high school on or before the 11th school day of the current year. - 4.4 Student is ineligible if 19 years of age before September 1 of current school year. - 4.5 After a student's initial enrollment in grade nine, he/she shall be ineligible after eight semesters of school membership. - 4.6 Student must have been enrolled in school the immediately preceding semester. - 4.7 Student must have received 20 semester hours of credit the immediately preceding semester. - 4.8 Once the season of a sport begins, a student shall compete only in athletic contests/meets in that sport which are scheduled by his/her school.
 Any other competition will render the student ineligible for a portion of, or all the season in that sport.
 The season of a sport begins with the first date of practice as permitted by NSAA rules.

-4.9 - A student shall not participate in sports camps or clinics during the season of a sport in which he/she is involved, either as an individual or as a member of a team.

-4.10 - A student shall not participate on an All-Star team while a high school undergraduate.
-4.11 - A student is ineligible for 90 school days if his/her parents have changed their domicile to another school district and the student has remained in former school that is in a different school district.
-EXCEPTION: If parents have moved after school has started, the student will be eligible to compete for the remainder of the school year, or if parents have moved during the attended the high school for two or more years, the student is eligible for that school year in the school district from which the parents moved.
+The fall sports season begins Aug.12, 2024, and ends with the state meets in the fall sports.
+The winter sports season begins Nov.
+18, 2024, and ends with the state meets in the winter sports.
+The spring sports season begins March 3, 2025, and ends with the state meets in the spring sports. - 4.9 A student shall not participate in sports camps or clinics during the season of a sport in which he/she is involved, either as an individual or as a member of a team. - 4.10 A student shall not participate on an All-Star team while a high school undergraduate. - 4.11 A student is ineligible for 90 school days if his/her parents have changed their domicile to another school district and the student has remained in former school that is in a different school district.
+EXCEPTION: If parents have moved after school has started, the student will be eligible to compete for the remainder of the school year, or if parents have moved during the summer which immediately precedes the school year, and the student is in grade 12 and has attended the high school for two or more years, the student is eligible for that school year in the school district from which the parents moved.

 - 4.12 A student shall not participate in a contest under an assumed name. - 4.13 A student must maintain his/her amateur status. - 4.14 A student shall be ineligible for 90 school days to represent a school in interscholastic competition at the varsity level if the school is in a school district other than the district in which his/her parents maintain their domicile.
-Check with school administrator for an interpretation of rule if the school district where parents reside has no high school or if there are two or more high schools in a district. - 4.15 Guardianship does not fulfill the definition of a parent.
+Check with the school administrator for an interpretation of the rule if the school district where parents reside has no high school or if there are two or more high schools in a district. - 4.15 Guardianship does not fulfill the definition of a parent.
 If a guardian has been appointed for a student, the student is eligible in the school district where his/her natural parents have their domicile.
-Individual situations involving guardianship may be submitted to the Executive Director for his review and a ruling. - 5.
-Academic:
+Individual situations involving guardianship may be submitted to the Executive Director for his review and a ruling.

+5. Academic: